maxnorton/kaplan-model/markdown/variable-definitions.md

 **Breakeven probability:**  The probability of infection where expected discounted cumulative net returns from treating a vineyard equals the expected discounted cumulative net returns from not treating a vineyard.
 If you perceive a probability of infection less than this probability, then not treating the vineyard generates greater discounted cumulative net returns than a treated vineyard, and vice versa.

 As a reference point here are the discounted cumulative net returns for a treated healthy vineyard.

-Cumulative discounted net returns for Topsin and Double Pruning adopted at different vineyard ages in a healthy vineyard (in 2013 dollars) by region (crush district number).

 |                                                 | Year 3   | Year 5   | Year 10  |
  ------------------------------------------------ | :------: | :------: | :------: |